MuckRock/long-covid-death-certificates/README.md

 This analysis formed the basis of our reporting in the article the article, "[After Nationwide Review, CDC is Defining ‘Long COVID’ Deaths.
 We’ve Found Details About Those Who Died.
 Here are Some of Their Stories](https://www.muckrock.com/news/archives/2022/dec/14/long-covid-cdc-muckrock-analysis)," published Dec.
 14, 2022.

-This work is part of an ongoing project by MuckRock about to report on the federal government’s response to Long COVID as an ongoing public health crisis.
+This work is part of an ongoing project by MuckRock about to report on the federal government’s response to Long COVID.
 Do you have something to tell us about that?
 [We want to hear from Long COVID patients, caregivers, researchers and others in the community](https://www.muckrock.com/news/archives/2022/nov/02/long-covid-callout-cdc-symptoms/) as we continue to investigate government action on this condition.

 # Data
 ## `data`